cdmandrews/cdmandrews.github.io/3301/weekly/week-02-notes.md

 **Some examples of distinguishing between audiences:**
 - Look at the [Centers for Disease Control and Prevention (CDC)’s Guide to Writing for Social Media, appendix A](https://www.cdc.gov/socialmedia/tools/guidelines/pdf/GuidetoWritingforSocialMedia.pdf).
 See chapter 2 to read about how the CDC segments their audience and the roles they segment their audience into.
 - Another breakdown of audiences is over at the World Health Organization (WHO).
-See [“Goals and key audiences”](https://www.who.int/about/communications/goal-and-key-audiences) and how they segment their audience into some specific roles.
+See [“Goals and key audiences”](https://www.who.int/about/communications/goal-and-key-audiences) and how they segment their audience into distinct groups with specific roles and content needs.

 ## Purpose, or Doing stuff with writing.

 Now hold on a second and back up to that list of readers for the police report.
 Not only did that one teensy little narrative have three different audiences, but each of those audiences had an entirely different reason for using the police report.
-So, when we're talking about TPW, not only do texts frequently have multiple different audiences, those audiences probably have different needs and purposes.
+So, when we're talking about TPW, not only do texts frequently have multiple audiences, those audiences probably have different needs and purposes.

 ### Multiple audiences, multiple purposes, multiple aaaack.